acmesecorg/metacrack/EXPORT.md

 ## Examples

-Given the file *breach.txt*
+In the docuemntation for (CATALOG.md) and (LOOKUP.md) we used the *breach.txt* file as a list of *email:plain* value we wanted to crack

 >alice.smith<span>@icloud.com:$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
 >alice1974<span>@apple.com:$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy

-Running the command below creates a hash and word file pair named *breach.hash* and *breach.word*.
+with an output file from Hashcat containing the following *hash:plain* pairs.
+We can run the *export* command to associate the emails with the cracked plains, and to clean up any duplicated from hashcat.
+The command below creates the following outputs:

-`meta lookup breach.txt metadata.db -m 3200`
+`meta export breach.txt breach.output.txt`
 &nbsp;<br>
 &nbsp;<br>